Amazonite: Color

 For many years, the source of amazonite's color was a mystery.
 Some people assumed the color was due to copper because copper compounds often have blue and green colors.
 A 1985 study suggests that the blue-green color results from quantities of lead and water in the feldspar.
 Subsequent 1998 theoretical studies by A. Julg expand on the potential role of aliovalent lead in the color of microcline.

 Other studies suggest the colors are associated with the increasing content of lead, rubidium, and thallium ranging in amounts between 0.00X and 0.0X in the feldspars, with even extremely high contents of PbO, lead monoxide, (1% or more) known from the literature.
 A 2010 study also implicated the role of divalent iron in the green coloration.
 These studies and associated hypotheses indicate the complex nature of the color in amazonite; in other words, the color may be the aggregate effect of several mutually inclusive and necessary factors.

 Health

-A 2021 study by the German Institut für Edelsteinprüfung (EPI) found that the amount of lead that leaked from an 11 g sample of amazonite into an acidic solution simulating saliva exceeded European Union standard DIN EN 71-3:2013's recommended amount by five times.
-This experiment was to simulate a child swallowing amazonite, and could also apply to new alternative medicine practices such as inserting the mineral into oils or drinking water for days.
+A 2021 study by the German Institut für Edelsteinprüfung (EPI) found that the amount of lead ions that leaked from an 11 g sample of amazonite into an acidic solution simulating saliva exceeded European Union standard DIN EN 71-3:2013's recommended amount by five times.
+This experiment was to simulate a child swallowing amazonite, and could also apply to "crystal healing" practices such as inserting the mineral into drinking water bottles.